 At best, brunch in Toronto is the decadent highlight of a weekend.
 At worst, it can be a time-and-money-consuming source of regret (insult to the injury of a Sunday morning hangover).
 To help you avoid the latter and ensure the former, head to one of these hidden gem brunch spots where you won’t see lineups out the door on weekends.
 Plus, these spots won’t put an even bigger dent in your bank account than you did the night before.

-Even though we’re in the depths of winter, come summer, soak up some sun on this Nassau Street patio and and take your pick of traditional all-day breakfast options at KOS.
-Enjoy ample veggie options (the Veggie Eggspress with eggs and your choice of grilled tomato, baked beans, sautéed spinach and mushroom for under $10.
-KOS has been a mainstay in the heart of Kensington market since 1975 and if you’re in a hurry, you can expect to be in and out fairly quick.
+Even though we’re in the depths of winter, come summer, soak up some sun on this Nassau Street patio and take your pick of traditional all-day breakfast options at KOS.
+Enjoy ample veggie options (the Veggie Eggspress with eggs and your choice of grilled tomato, baked beans, sautéed spinach, and mushroom for under $10.
+KOS has been a mainstay in the heart of Kensington Market since 1975 and if you’re in a hurry, you can expect to be in and out fairly quickly.

 Located on Roncy, The Ace is super cute but more importantly, it serves up super delicious fare.
-Grab brunch on Saturdays and Sundays between 9:30 a.m. until 3 p.m.
-Choose between tasty dishes like huevos rancheros, eggs benedict, croque madame, challah french toast, and more.
+Grab brunch on Saturdays and Sundays between 9:30 a.m. and 3 p.m.
+Choose between tasty dishes like huevos rancheros, eggs benedict, Croque madame, challah french toast, and more.

 Articles You May Also Be Interested In:

 10 Restaurants To Check Out During Winterlicious This Year

 You Can Now Drink While You Shop At Toronto Nordstrom Stores

 10 Of The Best Hidden Gem Places To Get A Facial In Toronto